-If you are someone who finds that ophidiophobia interferes with your life in ways you would rather not have to deal with, you may want to look into cognitive behavioral therapy, or CBT.
+If you are someone who finds that ophidiophobia interferes with your life in ways you would rather not have to deal with, you may want to look into cognitive behavioral therapy or CBT.
 CBT is the type of therapy most commonly used to treat specific phobias such as snake phobia.
 It involves several different types of treatment for overcoming phobic reactions, each of which can be reproduced in your own home.
-CBT treatments and ways in which you can reproduce them are detailed below.
+CBT treatments and ways in which you can replicate them are detailed below.

 - Exposure Therapy Exposure therapy is precisely what it sounds like—namely, exposing yourself to a snake, but in a safe and controlled environment.
-You definitely don’t want to go out into the wild looking for one.
+You don’t want to go out into the wild looking for one.
 Starting out small, with a toy snake or a picture of a snake, can help you work up to exposing yourself to a real live snake, which you can encounter at your local zoo or pet store.
 The idea behind exposure therapy is that after multiple exposures in which you focus on keeping calm and noticing that you are not being harmed, your brain will learn that extreme fear and anxiety responses are unnecessary in the presence of snakes.

 - Cognitive Restructuring Cognitive restructuring entails identifying the negative and false beliefs and thought patterns that underlie your fear of snakes.
 An example might be the idea that snakes are slimy, or that they like to kill humans.
 Writing about your fear of snakes, or taking the time to meditate upon it and question yourself as to the reasons behind your fear, are good ways of identifying the specific beliefs and thought patterns that escalate your stress.
-Once you have identified them, you can directly address them by discovering whether or not they are really true and replacing them with true, positive beliefs and thought patterns that will decrease rather than increase your levels of fear next time you encounter a snake.
+Once you have identified them, you can directly address them by discovering whether or not they are based in objectivity and replacing them with true, positive beliefs and thought patterns that will decrease rather than increase your levels of fear next time you encounter a snake.

 - Relaxation Training Relaxation training has the purpose of providing you with the abilities and techniques you need to relax when faced by the object of your fear.
 These techniques may include but are not limited to visualization routines, controlled breathing exercises, counting exercises, and positive affirmations.
-You can spend some time Googling these for ideas, create your own unique techniques that work best for you, or join a meditation group.
+You can spend some time Googling these for ideas, create your unique techniques that work best for you, or join a meditation group.
 Meditation is an activity that allows you to practice achieving both mental and physical tranquility at will.